 - A. Temporary Markers.
-The outer perimeter of the management zones and/or critical areas may be requiredmust to be marked in the field in such a way as to ensure that no unauthorized intrusion will occur, and verified by the director prior to the commencement of permitted activities.
+The outer perimeter of the management zones and/or critical areas may be requiredmust-to be marked in the field in such a way as to ensure that no unauthorized intrusion will occur, and verified by the director prior to the commencement of permitted activities.
 This temporary marking, if required, shall be maintained throughout construction, and shall not be removed until installation of permanent signs, if required, are in placeor final city approval is granted. - B. Permanent Signs.
-The city may require, as a condition of any permit or authorization issued pursuant to this chapter, that the applicant install permanent signs along the boundary of a critical area or management zone to city standards. - C. Fencing. - The director may condition any permit or authorization issued pursuant to this chapter to require the applicant to ilnstallation of a permanent fence to city specifications at the edge of the habitat conservation area or management zone is required, when, in the opinion of the city, Fencing may be waived in the following circumstances: - a.
-The applicant demonstrates that fencing will not reasonably-minimize or prevent future impacts to the habitat conservation area. - b.
-The director determines that a proposed use adjoining the buffer does not pose a threat to the critical area and buffer functions, or there is a public safety issue. - Fencing installed as part of a proposed activity, or as required in this subsection, shall be designed so as to not interfere with species migration, including fish runs, and shall be constructed four feet high and in a manner that minimizes habitat impacts.
-Approved fencing styles include: vinyl coated chain link, wooden split rail, or similar as approved by the city. - Required fencing/thorny shrubs.
-The director may determine that planting of densely spaced, noninvasive, thorny shrubs to restrict access may be installed, rather than fencing if it would better protect the critical area and buffer functions.
+The city may require, as a condition of any permit or authorization issued pursuant to this chapter, that the applicant install permanent signs along the boundary of a critical area or management zone to city standards. - C. Fencing.]
+The director may condition any permit or authorization issued pursuant to this chapter torequire the applicant to iInstallation of a permanent fence to city specifications at the edge of the habitat conservation area or management zone is required. when, in the opinion of the city. - 1.
+Fencing may be waived in the following circumstances: - a.
+The applicant demonstrates that fencing will not reasonably prevent future impacts to the habitat conservation area. - b.
+The director determines that a proposed use adjoining the buffer does not pose a threat to the critical area and buffer functions, or there is a public safety issue. - Fencing installed as part of a proposed activity shall be designed so as to not interfere with species migration, including fish runs, and shall be constructed 42-inches high and in a manner that minimizes habitat impacts.
+Approved fencing styles include: vinyl coated chain link, wooden split rail, or similar, as approved by the city.

-Commented [SF24]: This requirement is consistently a SEPA mitigation measure.
+Commented [SF23]: This requirement is consistently a SEPA mitigation measure.
 Making fencing a requirement would eliminate the need to use SEPA authority.